jrautio19/WebAssemblyApp/README.md

+---
+layout: default
-# Welcome to My GitHub Pages Site
+title: Welcome to My GitHub Pages Site
+---

 > This is a static website created by **GitHub Flavored Markdown** and enhanced with **WebAssembly (WASM)** application.